DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 Difficulty Range (DR) is the range around the TC the player might hope to draw, like the circles around the bullseye.

-The Difficulty Range is decided by the GM and they can choose whether or not to reveal it before a check is made.
-Players may consult with their GM to determine if another Attribute or Skill may be used instead.
-Once the check is called for and the relevant skill is selected, players must make the check.
-A player will draw one or more cards.
+Players may consult with their GM to determine which Attribute(s) or Skill(s) may be used, corresponding to a Modifier on the character sheet.
+The DR is decided by the GM before a check is made, and may or may not be revealed to the players.
+The DR may differ based on Attribute or Skill chosen.
+Once the check is called for and the relevant skill is selected, player(s) must make the check by drawing one or more cards.
-Immediately after drawing, a player will apply any relevant Modifiers before reporting the outcome and whether or not they have successfully fallen within the DR. A Modifier is added to the DR when a check is made, effectively widening the DR and making it easier to succeed.
-A Modifier is indicated on the character sheet next to the relevant Skill or Attribute related to the Check.
-Think of it as a character's ability to 'aim' a check to get closer to the TC.
+Immediately after drawing, a player will apply any relevant Modifiers before reporting the outcome.
+The Modifier is added to the DR when a check is made, effectively widening the DR and making it easier to succeed.

-The GM may describe the nature of the outcome or announce the degree of success.
-This may be simply to report the success or failure of an action, or provide a more detailed description of the outcome.
-The GM may ask the player to describe how their character successfully accomplishes the action depending on the scenario.
+The GM may describe the nature of the outcome or announce the degree of success, possibly including a  more detailed description of the outcome.
+Alternatively, the GM may ask the player to describe the specifics of a given success or failure.

 Because the range of cards is circular (Q, K, A, 2, 3, etc.), success is all about dialing in your effort to match the task at hand as closely as possible.
 Remembering